Deadline for Submissions: December 1, 2017 at 11:59 pm (CT)

 AAPM&R invites you to submit your proposals for educational sessions for the 2018 Annual Assembly, being held October 25-28 in Orlando, FL.
 ALL submissions are due December 1.
 Late submissions will not be accepted.
 Please read this information carefully as there are several changes to the submission process.

 Interested in submitting an abstract?
 Learn more here.

 In response to member and participant feedback, the Academy will be looking to update the Annual Assembly in the following ways:

-- ALL Submissions—abstracts, sessions, and skills labs—are due December 1.
-No late submissions will be accepted.
+- ALL submissions—sessions, skills labs, learning center topics—are due December 1.
+No incomplete or late submissions will be accepted.

-- The Assembly will move away from the traditional “track” system toward a more flexible “tagging” system.
+- The Assembly has moved toward a more flexible “tagging” system.
 All sessions will be tagged with an overall theme (including the former tracks) as well as any relevant topics to allow for easier navigation (see list of themes and topics below).
-When submitting your abstract, please select all of the topics that apply to your session.
+When submitting your proposal, please select all of the topics that apply to your session.

-- Didactic sessions—60, 75 or 90-minute sessions focused on clinical or practice topics.
-These sessions will have standard A/V and room set-up.
-An audience response system may be requested.
+- Didactic Sessions—lecture-based courses focusing on clinical or practice topics.
+These sessions will have standard podium, A/V and room set-up.

-- Skills labs—these 3-hour sessions are designed to provide in-depth training on a specific skill or set of skills, including small-group hands-on or immersive training.
+- Skills Labs—these 3-hour hands on sessions are designed to provide in-depth training on a specific skill or set of skills, including small-group hands-on or immersive training.
+Each Skills Lab must incorporate at least 5 hands on stations with a maximum of 8 stations.
 These sessions will have an additional fee for participants.

 Guidelines for Submitting Proposals

-The Program Planning Committee (PPC) seeks proposals that will incorporate a blend of adult learning styles and cross cutting themes.
-In an effort to help guide those who submit sessions, the below criteria are provided to indicate the areas that will be seriously considered during the review process.
+The Program Planning Committee (PPC) seeks proposals that will incorporate a blend of adult learning styles and cross-cutting themes.
+In an effort to help guide those who submit sessions, the below criteria is provided to indicate the areas that will be seriously considered during the review process.
 The PPC seeks: